lilou9221/mcgill_team2_capstone/README.md

 **Note**:
 - The pipeline automatically filters out old 3000m resolution SMAP files when 250m versions are available.
 Only the higher-resolution 250m files are used for processing.
 - Only scoring-required datasets are imported for processing (soil_moisture, SOC b0/b10, pH b0/b10, soil_temperature).
 All datasets are exported to Google Drive, but unused datasets (land_cover, soil_type) are automatically excluded from processing to optimize performance.
+- **Security**: `config.yaml` is gitignored to protect your secrets.
+Never commit it to the repository.
+Use `config.example.yaml` as a template.

 ## Usage